Suspect in Louisiana theater rampage had history of mental illness

 “I‘m not going to say that he gave any signs that he was going to do some kind of act like this.
 Not at all.
 He was just very erratic,” Peters said.

-Additional reporting by Phil McCausland in New Orleans; Dan Whitcomb and Victoria Cavaliere in Los Angeles; Letitia Stein in Tampa, Florida; Karen Brooks in Austin, Texas; Laila Kearney, Joseph Ax, Angela Moon and Lena Masri in New York; Writing by David Adams, Frank McGurty and Steve Gorman; Editing by Meredith Mazzilli, Lisa Shumaker and Ken Wills
+Reporting by Phil McCausland in New Orleans, Dan Whitcomb, Victoria Cavaliere, Letitia Stein, Karen Brooks, Laila Kearney, Joseph Ax, Angela Moon and Lena Masri; Writing by David Adams and Frank McGurty; Editing by Steve Orlofsky and Meredith Mazzilli